jperovic/exploring-fileutility/Resources/doc/examples.md

 4. Using constants instead of string for directory names
 ---

 > Notice: This is Symfony2 cache warmup feature.
-It is available without using cache warm-up.
+It is not available without using cache warm-up.

 > Notice: This feature has been added in v2.0.